hannestschofenig/tls-dual-certs/draft-yusef-tls-dual-certs.md

 ## Certificate Usage and Trust

 Certificate chains must be validated independently, including trust anchors, certificate usage constraints, expiration, and revocation status.
-Operators should consider whether the two chains are validated against the same or distinct trust roots, and what implications this has for overall trust decisions.
+Operators SHOULD ensure that revocation checking, such as using OCSP or CRLs, is consistently applied to both chains to prevent reliance on revoked credentials.
+Additionally, operators should consider whether the two chains are validated against the same or distinct trust roots, and evaluate the implications this has for overall trust decisions and certificate lifecycle management.

 #  IANA Considerations